-I am a Burmese exile aimlessly wandering in this imperfect world.
+I am a Burmese exile taking a near-permanent refuge in New York and Sydney.
 Here are my essays about Burma and anything else I feel like writing about.
-And some translated works of selected Burmese authors.
+And posting the articles I like from selected sites.
 Bridging Burma to the world this Blog is more of a Politically-Oriented Literary Blog than a Plain News Blog or a Sophisticated Thoughts Blog.
-And Please Forgive me for using some photos and videos from Internet without asking permission first, SORRY.

 Taliban was quite late in issuing threats against Burma since their terrorist-brothers the Al-Qaeda had already issued death threats against Burma just after the Buddhist mob killing of ten Bengali-Muslims on June 3 in Taunggup as a retaliation for the brutal rape and murder of young Buddhist Yakhin girl by three Bengali-Muslim men in Arrakan.

 Even the OIC (Organization of Islamic Cooperation) Secretary-General Ekmeleddin Ihsanoglu has sent a warning letter to Burmese President Thein Sein to be careful in his treatment of illegal Bengali-Muslims after U Thein Sein bluntly told the visiting UNHCR High Commissioner Antonio Guterres on July 11 that Burma does not and will not recognize the Bengalis as an indigenous group of Burma.

 Sadly some Islamic Extremist terrorist groups are already busy killing Burmese nationals working abroad like this brutal killing of two Yakhine Buddhists living in Islamic Malaysia.